 Instead of sitting down and writing cold, imagine the emotion you want to create in your reader, and deliberately cultivate that emotion in yourself.
 Cry, laugh, get so mad you nearly beat your keyboard to death.

 Then let it loose.
-Let it flow through you and into your words.
+Let it flow through you and into every powerful word you wrote.